1968: Yesterday Once More

 The year of the stamps: most retail merchants give customers savings stamps for purchases, like this gas station; when you've collected enough stamps, you redeem them for household goods and small appliances

 Austin's population hits 234,375, growing 4.6% from 1967; coincidentally, this closely tracks the 1968 U.S. inflation rate.

 Austin's eclectic KAZZ-FM closes early in January '68, having been purchased by KOKE-AM, and all KAZZ employees are pink slipped.
-Because Sonobeat co-founders Bill Josey Sr. and Rim Kelley have worked at KAZZ, they've been able to borrow KAZZ's professional tape decks and microphones to launch Sonobeat Records but now will have to find alternate sources for recording equipment.
+Because Sonobeat co-founders Bill Josey Sr. and Rim Kelley have worked at KAZZ, they've been able to borrow KAZZ's profession tape decks and microphones to launch Sonobeat Records but now will have to find alternate sources for recording equipment.

 McDonalds introduces the Big Mac, a bargain at 49¢; the Big Mac gives many favorite Austin burger joints – The Night Hawk, Holiday House, 2-J, and Dirty Martin's – a new competitor for perpetually broke University of Texas students.

 The City of Austin's Recreation Department puts on its annual summer musical at the Zilker Hillside Playhouse: in 1968, it's A Funny Thing Happened on the Way to the Forum.